-The default is to not emit the DebuggableAttribute.
+The default is to not emit the DebuggableAttribute attribute.

 DebuggableAttribute can also be added to an assembly directly in source code.
 For example,

-Starting in Visual C++ .NET 2003 , it is necessary to explicitly specify that a managed image be debuggable; using /Zi alone is not sufficient.
+In Visual C++ .NET 2003 and later, it is necessary to explicitly specify that a managed image be debuggable.
+Using /Zi alone is not sufficient.